An unforgettable incident of my NCC (National Cadet Corps) days which happened over three decades back 😤

 As such I was a poor beer drinker and three bottles in a hot sultry afternoon was too much for me.
 Since I was drowsy and I had a nap in the guest room, till my staff car and civilian driver reported to take me to the venue.
 I had a cold water bath under a vigorous shower and changed over to my Number One uniform.
 The driver was in high spirits and he narrated to me what he witnessed in the city.
 Then I realised the shit I had landed in!!😟

 The function I learned then was named ‘Anjali’ to Kargil Martyrs.
 The event was organised by Malayalam Digital Cable TV giant Asianet and the film fraternity under aegis of the State Government for purpose of raising funds for war efforts by the Defence Ministry.
-The State had given half day holiday to all institutions and offices and special Kerala State Road Transport Corporation buses were plying to the event site (Chandrasekharan Nair stadium at Palayam) ferrying the audience.
+The State had given half day holiday to all institutions and offices in Trivandrum and special Kerala State Road Transport Corporation buses were plying to the event site (Chandrasekharan Nair stadium at Palayam) ferrying the audience.

 From my staff car, I could see large flex hoardings displaying soldiers and Boffor guns in action.
 The mood was enthused by patriotic songs blaring on multiple stereophonic sound boxes.
 We were passing through streams of people in festive mood flowing towards the Stadium.
 My driver commented, “Sir, the Administration/ Trivandrum Corporation had been going around announcing the ‘Anjali’ programme exhorting all to attend and also of the ‘Star-Night’ hoisted by Malayalam film fraternity who would also present solemn homage to Kargil martyrs.
 They were announcing presence of Malayalam Super stars like Mohan Lal, Mamootti etc. “